littletsu/annelidssrv/protocol.md

 [0x3a, 0x1f, 0x01, 0x00, 0x00, 0x00]
 ```

-# Match Info Request (C2S) ?
+# Match Info Request/Match Info Received (C2S) ?
-Asks the server to send a `"Match Info"` packet to the client
+Asks the server to send a `"Match Info"` packet to the client, or is sent after a `"Match Info"` from server.

 ```js
 [0x3a, 0x1f, 0x01, 0x00, 0x00, 0x00]